- Medical Officer, Integrated Community Partnerships

 Associate Scientist - Track Investigator

 Child Health Evaluative Sciences

 Dr. Julia Orkin is a staff paediatrician at The Hospital for Sick Children (SickKids), Division of Paediatric Medicine and holds an Associate-Scientist Track position at the SickKids Research Institute.
-She is the Medical Director of the Complex Care program and Assistant Professor at the University of Toronto.
+She is the Medical and Fellowship Director of the Complex Care program and Assistant Professor at the University of Toronto.
+She is the Medical Officer for Integrated Community Partnerships where she supports system integration and partnership across the broad health-care sector.
 She is the Paediatric Clinical Lead for Ontario Health GTA Region and is the Chair of the Community Paediatric Committee at the Canadian Paediatric Society.
 Her research focuses on innovations in care delivery for children with medical complexity and their families.

 Orkin's research focuses on the evaluation of innovative care delivery models for children with medical complexity and their families.
 She leads two large provincial and national randomized control trials looking at models of care for our most high need paediatric patients.

 - 2009–2010: M.Sc., University of Oxford – Distinction, Global Health Science, Department of Public Health, United Kingdom

 - 2004–2007: Doctor of Medicine, Michael G. DeGroote School of Medicine, McMaster University, Hamilton, ON, Canada